aanjaimi/products_app/README.md

-# This project is about creating an educational platform
+# This project is about creating a products application